 Meet the staff

 Year 4 is a great year where children will continue to develop their passion for learning whilst being challenged and enthused.
 Throughout this year, children will have the opportunity to learn how to play the guitar and perform in a musical concert.
-They will also have weekly swimming lessons and learn how to lead healthy lifestyles with the Blackpool FC Community Trust’s ‘Fit2Go’ programme.
+They will also have weekly swimming lessons until February half term and learn how to lead healthy lifestyles with the Blackpool FC Community Trust’s ‘Fit2Go’ programme.

 Homework is set on Friday and should be returned to school by the following Friday.
 Spellings are tested on Friday and your child should aim to make good progress through the scheme on a weekly basis by learning their spellings carefully - that is how to spell the words as well as their meaning.

-Children are expected to check their own book bags – these are no longer checked by an adult in school.
+Children are expected to check their own book bags (provided by school due to Covid-19) – these are no longer checked by an adult in school.

 Children may bring a named bottle of water (no larger than 500ml) to drink at school.
 They may refill the bottle if necessary, but staff are unable to take responsibility for this, or for washing the bottles.
 Water is always available in class.